 practitioner-generated evidence: This is evidence generated through practitioners in their daily practice (for example, teacher observations, information gained from formative assessments or insights from student feedback on teacher practice).

-Evidence-based practice is an educational approach that is supported by evidence.
+Evidence-based practice is an educational approach that is supported by research evidence.
 The approach has been the subject of academic research and there is a broad consensus within the research community that it works.

 Evidence-informed practice is an educational approach that is applied using evidence from research together with a practitioner’s professional expertise and judgement.
 The expertise and judgement used by practitioners can be based on knowledge or understanding of their children and students, or the environment in which they work.